[KS] more Yi Sang questions

 12+1=13.
 From that day forward, my clock had three hands.

-volume of translations.
-I am going to guess that this is in one of the
+translations.
+I am going to guess that this is in one of the other volumes

-time immemorial.
+immemorial.
 This is a wasteland.
 There is the pyramid-like nose.
+Holes

-Holes through which the infinite comes and goes.
+through which the infinite comes and goes.
 The air never fades.
-It
+It is the

-is the same air breathed by my ancestors, by my past lives.
-The
+same air breathed by my ancestors, by my past lives.
+The sky-ingrained eyes

-sky-ingrained eyes reveal the brief frame of an age-old phantom.
-No
+reveal the brief frame of an age-old phantom.
+No memories have been

-memories have been bequeathed.
-The clutter of civilization passes by the
+bequeathed.
+The clutter of civilization passes by the ears, wornout worlds

 Anyone recognize either of these texts?
 Apologies for the very long post.

--vs- the Moonhak Edition BBul?
-I'll be back in Seoul in a couple weeks
+vs- the Moonhak Edition BBul?
+I'll be back in Seoul in a couple weeks and

-and wonder if I should try to get find a store that has the old Moonhak
+wonder if I should try to get find a store that has the old Moonhak Sangsa

-Sangsa sa edition, or if this new edition is just arranged differently.
+sa edition, or if this new edition is just arranged differently.
+I guess

-I guess these poems are public domain and that the Moonhak Edition BBul
+these poems are public domain and that the Moonhak Edition BBul is just

-is just another edition, not meant to supersede the Moonhak Sangsa sa
+another edition, not meant to supersede the Moonhak Sangsa sa edition?
+I

-edition?
-I know that Yi Sang poems are still coming to light from
+know that Yi Sang poems are still coming to light from various sources.

 -------------- next part --------------